Rangers News: Bobby Sanguinetti back to Hartford

-defensemen in scoring and ranks fourth in the league overall with 22 points.
+Sanguinetti, 21, skated in three games with the Rangers following his recall on Thursday.
+He made his NHL debut on Friday at Tampa Bay.
+He returns to Hartford where he has registered six goals and 16 assists for 22 points, along with 10 penalty minutes in 21 games this season.
+Sanguinetti led all AHL defensemen in scoring and ranked fourth in the league overall with 22 points at the time of his recall.
 He has registered six multi-point efforts on the season, including an AHL career-high four-point performance on October 31 against Providence (two goals and two assists).
 Last season, Sanguinetti led Wolf Pack defensemen in points (42) and assists (36), and set a Hartford single-season rookie record for assists by a blueliner.
 He also led all Wolf Pack skaters with five points (one goal and four assists) in six AHL playoff contests.